 In the winter of 2016/17, the Akademie der Künste's Uncertain States – Artistic Strategies in States of Emergency focal programme engaged intensively with the themes of migration history, causes of flight, experiences of violence in crisis regions and exile.
 As the central challenges facing society in the 21st century and the resulting cultural, social, economic and political processes of change are closely connected to historical European colonial policy, the event series Colonial Repercussions/ Koloniales Erbe, taking place from January to June 2018, further deepens this analysis.

-Under the curatorship of Wolfgang Kaleck (General Secretary of the European Center for Constitutional and Human Rights, ECCHR) and Karina Theurer (Lawyer, ECCHR) international legal experts will join the two-day opening conference at the end of January 2018 to discuss the colonial crimes of the European states and the question of reparations.
-The scholar for cultural studies Nana Adusei-Poku focuses on the cultural production of the black diaspora as a criticism of hegemonic concepts of identity during a second discursive platform at the end of May 2018.
-At the third symposium scheduled to take place at the end of June 2018, Nikita Dhawan (Professor of Political Theory and Gender Studies) will compose, together with renowned international theorists of postcolonialism, the utopian potential of a future society.
+Under the curatorship of Wolfgang Kaleck (General Secretary of the European Center for Constitutional and Human Rights, ECCHR) and Karina Theurer (Lawyer, ECCHR) international legal experts joined the two-day opening conference at the end of January 2018 to discuss the colonial crimes of the European states and the question of reparations.
+The scholar for cultural studies Nana Adusei-Poku focused on the cultural production of the black diaspora as a criticism of hegemonic concepts of identity during a second discursive platform at the end of May 2018.
+At the third symposium at the end of June 2018, Nikita Dhawan (Professor of Political Theory and Gender Studies) composed, together with renowned international theorists of postcolonialism, the utopian potential of a future society.

 Participants include Antony Anghie, Kader Attia, Ain Bailey, Nathalie Anguezomo Mba Bikoro, Angela Davis, Ayrson Heráclito, NIC Kay, Bouchra Khalili, Autumn Knight, Ester Muinjangue, Fiston Mwanza Mujila, Makau Mutua, Marcel Odenbach, Obiora Chinedu Okafor, Okwui Okpokwasili, Christina Sharpe, Sorryyoufeeluncomfortable, Gayatri Chakravorty Spivak, Rolando Vázquez and Liesbeth Zegveld et al.

-In addition, the C& Center of unfinished business reading room of the international online platform for African perspectives on art, Contemporary And (C&), will offer throughout the entire event series in the foyer of the Akademie building on Pariser Platz literature on colonial legacies.
+In addition, the C& Center of unfinished business reading room of the international online platform for African perspectives on art, Contemporary And (C&), offered throughout the entire event series in the foyer of the Akademie building on Pariser Platz literature on colonial legacies.

 Colonial Repercussions/Koloniales Erbe is a joint event series by the Akademie der Künste with the Federal Agency for Civic Education/bpb.